samuellee-zy/agent-builder-demo/IMPLEMENTATION.md

 The runtime "Brain" running in the browser.
 - **Coordinator Pattern:** Dynamically injects `delegate_to_agent` tools for agents with children.
 - **Recursive Execution:** Handles nested agent loops and message passing.
-- **History Compression:** Automatically strips large Base64 image strings (`data:image/...`) from the conversation history before sending it to the model.
-This is critical to prevent hitting the 1M token limit (`400 INVALID_ARGUMENT`) during sessions involving image generation.
+- **History Compression:** Automatically strips large Base64 image strings (`data:image/...`) from the conversation history before sending it to the model to prevent Token Limit errors. **Crucially**, for `veo-*` models (Image-to-Video), it now intelligently scans the *uncompressed* history to extract and pass the most recent generated image as a direct API parameter, ensuring context is preserved despite compression.
 - **Echo Prevention (Silent Handoff):**
   - Sub-Agents speak directly to the user UI via `onAgentResponse`.
   - The return value to the Coordinator is wrapped in a system tag: `[SYSTEM: The user has already seen this...
 DO NOT REPEAT]`.